Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Results

 \textbf{Human preference benchmarks.} Table~\ref{table:main_exp_full} reports our findings for 64 comparisons across all DM, prompt set and human preference metric $\phi$ combinations. \np\ achieves the best performance on more than 30 of these comparisons and the second best performance on more than 20.
 Further, even though we primarily train our predictor on PickScore, we find that the performance generalizes across other preference metrics, specifically HPSv2 and v3, as well.
 In terms of performance on specific DMs, we find that our method is generally stronger on newer DiT models like Hunyuan and PixArt-$\Sigma$, but is also very competitive on older U-Nets like SDXL and its fine-tune, DreamShaper.
 Overall, considering the inherent noisiness of human preference metrics~\cite{mance2022noise, jaramillo2022radiologists, xu2023imagereward}, these results demonstrate the generative competitiveness of our proposed method.

-\textbf{GenEval.} Next, Table~\ref{tab:geneval_simple} provides a simple summary of the overall performance on the GenEval benchmark.
-Note that a detailed category breakdown is in the supplementary.
-We observe that \np\ achieves high performance on 3 of 4 DMs, second only to NoiseAR which is a costlier fine-tuning-based approach.
-On Hunyuan, Golden Noise achieves the overall best result but all methods are within 1\% of each other overall, which is not the case on the other 3 DMs.
+Also, both our training target and evaluation metrics are learned preference predictors rather than direct human judgments, and may share correlated biases from similar training data or architectures.
+A large-scale human study would more directly validate these gains, but is costly and beyond this work's scope; we instead rely on generalization across four independent, widely-adopted predictors as a practical proxy for robustness.
+Additional quantitative results, including on the GenEval~\cite{ghosh2023geneval} benchmark, can be found in the supplementary.

-\textbf{Qualitative Image Comparison.} We now consider a qualitative visual comparison.
-Figure~\ref{fig:mainbody_examples} provides some examples and we report additional results in the supplementary.
+\textbf{Qualitative Image Comparison.} We consider a qualitative visual comparison.
+Figure~\ref{fig:mainbody_examples} provides some examples and we report additional results, including on CivitAI fine-tunes and Low-Rank Adapters~\cite{dettmers2024qlora} in the supplementary.
 Here, we have a clearer picture of exactly what each method is doing.
 Specifically, only \np\ and NoiseAR will substantially change the result from the stochastic baseline, while Golden Noise only makes small edits within the confines of the initial noise.
 For example, the `hypnotoad from Futurama' does not wear a suit, but does have reptilian eyes.
 While our method and NoiseAR remove the suit and maintain the proper eye shape, Golden Noise instead preserves the suit and erroneously gives the hypnotoad human-like eyes.

 Further, consider the anime image of `milim', where the standard baseline noise produces artifacts on the character's cheek which Golden Noise does not correct for.
 Finally, one on-going challenge for DMs, especially older ones like SDXL, has been accurately representing human anatomy~\cite{wang2024towards}, especially hands~\cite{ma2025evaluating, narasimhaswamy2024handiffuser, kamali2025characterizing}.
 Despite this hurdle, \np\ is able to perform initial noise optimization to sufficiently provide a fairly reasonable and realistic image with no extra fingers and minimal distortions.